andy586586/andy586586/README.md

 ### Professional Experience
 Point72 - Infrastructure, memory and compute optimization for mission-critical systems
 <br>
-IBM - Research and production of new document processing algorithm and paradigm for LLM information retrieval from scratch
+IBM - Research and production of new document processing algorithm for LLM information retrieval from scratch
 <br>
-RBC - Machine Learning to protect low-latency and high-volume operations and trading systems
+RBC - Machine Learning to protect low-latency and high-volume operations and trading workflows
 <br>
-Lockheed Martin - High-performance systems programming for next-gen core product offerings
+Lockheed Martin - High-performance systems programming for undisclosed core product

 ### What I'm up to
 I'm a Computer Science student at the University of Waterloo, currently in school and doing internships!
 I work extensively on developer workflow and infrastructure improvement tools to multiply the efficiency of other devs (and myself)!